 - being familiar with program objectives;

-- making the patient or substitute decision-maker3 aware of the identity of the most responsible physician, and the fact that the most responsible physician is ultimately accountable for the patient’s care;
+- making the patient or substitute decision-maker aware of the identity of the MRP, and the fact that the MRP is ultimately accountable for the patient’s care;

 - making the patient or substitute decision-maker aware of the identity of trainee(s) who are members of the treatment team, their stage in the postgraduate program, as well as their degree of involvement in patient care;